-Because all RMRK nested and equippable NFTs are mutually compatible and can leverage multi resources to leverage different media and art styles for this cross-collection compatibility, the concept of a Global Item Economy (GIE)appears.
+Because all RMRK nestable and equippable NFTs are mutually compatible and can leverage multi assets to use different media and art styles for this cross-collection compatibility, the concept of a Global Item Economy (GIE) appears.

 This also creates another concept: NFT DEGEN Score (Demand for Globally Equippable NFTs), or in other words, dynamic rarity.